gitlabhq/omnibus-gitlab/doc/common_installation_problems/README.md

 #### Installing the .deb or .rpm

 To our knowledge there is no clean way to install Debian or RPM packages as a non-privileged user.
-You cannot omnibus-gitlab RPM's because the Omnibus build process does not create source RPM's.
+You cannot install omnibus-gitlab RPM's because the Omnibus build process does not create source RPM's.

 #### Hassle-free hosting on port 80 and 443